 Now that you have a list of tasks that can be automated, you can start making your life a little easier.
 But where to start?

 My recommendation is to keep track of your time.
-Record how much time is spent on each task for 2-4 weeks, and compare these times to the list from above.
+Record how much time is spent on each task for 2-4 weeks, and compare these times to the above list.

-Out of the tasks you said could be automated, which one takes the most time to complete?
+Narrow it down to the tasks that can be automated.
+Which of these takes the most time to complete?
 This should be your first priority.
 After that, move on to the second most time-intensive.
 Then, the third.
 Keep going down this list until you are done.
 By the time you are finished, you’ll have more free time than you can imagine.

-After all your qualifying tasks are automated, all you should have left is the “yes, no, no” tasks.
-Tasks that need to be done, can’t be delegated, and can’t be automated.
+After you automate all possible tasks, all you should have left is the “yes, no, no” tasks–ones that need to be done, can’t be delegated, and can’t be automated.
 These tasks, for the most part, will have to remain.
 But you may be able to make them easier for yourself.
 That’s where communication comes in.

 Talk to your boss about his/her expectations for each one of these tasks.
 Hell, talk to him/her about all of your tasks.
 Perhaps one of those that you labeled under the “automate” category can just be eliminated altogether.